manelsaddouki/Website-Scraper-Project/README.md

  4. **Data Analysis**: During this part, a clear analysis will be done based on the data and graphs we presented.
 This step will permit us to present an economic report about our country.

+!
+[Timeline] (Gantt Chart (1).png)

+## V. Executable version of the solution:

+The first versions of my code solution are attached to this repository!

 This code can be used for academic researchers who work on socio-economic-related topics.
 It also serves non-government organizations such as OECD for policy recommendations.

-## V. Executable version of the solution:

-The first versions of my code solution are attached to this repository!